Street fighting begins in Kyiv; people urged to seek shelter

-The assault represented Putin's boldest effort yet to redraw the world map and revive Moscow’s Cold War-era influence.
-It triggered new international efforts to end the invasion, including direct sanctions on Putin.

-As his country confronted explosions and gunfire, and as the fate of Kyiv hung in the balance, Ukraine President Volodymyr Zelenskyy appealed for a cease-fire and warned in a bleak statement that multiple cities were under attack.
+With his country confronting explosions and gunfire, Ukraine President Volodymyr Zelenskyy appealed for a cease-fire and warned in a bleak statement that multiple cities were under attack.
+He said the country's future hung in the balance.

 “This night we have to stand firm,” he said.
 "The fate of Ukraine is being decided right now.”